Careers at Peninsula Behavioral Health

 Live in a small town.
 Make a big impact.

 We value each and every employee that works with us.
 PBH proudly provides robust staff training and career development opportunities.
-In 2020, we are excited to bring EMDR and Motivational Interviewing training onsite.
+In 2020, we brought EMDR and Motivational Interviewing training onsite.

-Peninsula Behavioral Health is proud to offer the following competitive employee benefit package to all full-time staff:
+Peninsula Behavioral Health is proud to offer the following competitive employee benefits package to all full-time staff:

 - Medical, dental, and vision health coverage

 - Long-term disability insurance